albb 2010

 what is a little blah blah (albb)?

 a little blah blah (albb) is an artist-run initiative based in Ho Chi Minh City (Saigon).
-Established in 2004, we are the first initiative of our kind in Vietnam. albb is a platform for the development of visual art and creative practices through a range of art-related activities that are much-needed in the Vietnamese context.
-The driving force behind albb is its founding directors, Sue Hajdu and Motoko Uda, both of whom trained as visual artists, but also actively write and curate.
+Established in 2004, we are the first initiative of our kind in Vietnam.
+Since its inception, albb has operated as a platform for the development of visual art and creative practices through a range of art-related activities that are much-needed in the Vietnamese context.

-For our delightful name we owe thanks to Hou Hanru, who unwittingly christened us one night on his visit to Saigon in 2004.
+For our delightful name we owe thanks to international curator, Hou Hanru, who unwittingly christened us one night on his visit to Saigon in 2004.

 our mission